BioContainers/mulled/README.md

   4. You are done.
 We will merge your PR as early as possible or you can apply to get commit access by asking on [gitter](https://gitter.im/mulled/mulled?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Underlying technology

+The layer donning technology underlying the mulled project is developed in the [involucro](https://github.com/involucro/involucro) project.
+If you want to contribute, for example to add an `dpkg` or `yum` backend please contact us and check out the [involucro](https://github.com/involucro/involucro) project.

 ## Conceptual Overview

 ![Flowchar](pictures/mulledflow.png)